paradedb/helm-charts/README.md

 # ParadeDB Helm Chart

 This repository contains the Helm chart for deploying and managing ParadeDB on Kubernetes.
+There are 3 ways in which you can deploy ParadeDB on Kubernetes:

+- Using the ParadeDB Helm chart directly
+- Using the Bitnami Helm chart with the ParadeDB-provided `values.yaml`
+- Using the Bitnami Helm chart while setting the `values.yaml` via the ParadeDB-provided `helmfile.yaml`

 ## Prerequisites

 - A Kubernetes cluster with at least v1.21
 - [Helm](https://helm.sh/)

-## Usage

 The steps below assume you have an accessible Kubernetes cluster.